China To Test Digital Currency. Could It End Up Challenging The Dollar Globally?

 "Actually, the term that the central bank officials in China have used is 'controllable anonymity,' which is one of the most Orwellian statements one could think about," Chorzempa said.

-If China stepped on the gas following Facebook's announcement, regulators in this country hit the brakes.
+If China stepped on the gas following Facebook's announcement, regulators in the U.S. hit the brakes.

-"Libra raises a lot of serious concerns, and those include around privacy, money laundering, consumer protection, and financial stability," Federal Reserve Chairman Jerome Powell told lawmakers last July.
+"Libra raises a lot of serious concerns, and those include around privacy, money laundering, consumer protection and financial stability," Federal Reserve Chair Jerome Powell told lawmakers last July.
 "Those are going to need to be thoroughly and publicly assessed and evaluated before this proceeds."

 Libra has also faced skepticism from other industrialized countries.
 Some of Facebook's original partners in the venture, including Visa and Mastercard, have backed out.